Baseboard Alternatives

 Color

-Something that baseboards can sometimes do is break up the color of the wall should you choose to make it a different color.
-You can mix up a ton of colors to give a room a ton of depth.
+Baseboards can sometimes break up the color of the wall should you choose to make it a different color.
+You can mix up many colors to give a room depth.
 Or, you can use multiple shades and tones of one color palette to provide the room with various layers.

 Painting your walls can also play into this.
-Different colored walls within the same room, or ombre or textured paint can really play up a plain wall and make it a major focus of a room.
+Different colored walls within the same room, or ombre or textured paint, can play up a plain wall and make it a significant focus of a room.
 Just because you do not have a baseboard doesn’t mean that the room only has to have a monochromatic scheme.
 Even a trendy ombre wall could create the same dimensional effect and give you a more extensive color palette to build off of throughout the room.

 Conclusion